 Community flood plans

 We work closely with rural communities to reduce the risk of flooding and to ensure the community is prepared for flood incidents.
-This includes the provision of temporary flood defences, provision of flood warning systems, strategic flood risk assessments and individual property flood risk assessments.
+This includes the provision of temporary flood defenses, provision of flood warning systems, strategic flood risk assessments and individual property flood risk assessments.

 Post flood surveys